Overoptimistic Fed strains credibility on forecasts

 (Graphic: tmsnrt.rs/222o3yq)

-The Fed publishes the participants' anonymized predictions for key economic indicators, organised as a range.
+The Fed publishes the participants' anonymized predictions for key economic indicators, organized as a range.
 It also publishes the so-called central tendency, which excludes the three highest and three lowest projections.

 Actual GDP growth in both 2011 and 2012 was lower than the most pessimistic forecast among Fed policymakers' full range of predictions.
 Since 2010, the midpoint of the central tendency has been on average 0.8 percentage points too high.